gwforsyth/project/README.md

 #30.01.14
 So over the last few days a lot has happened.
-In my definitions repository I now have files including  my GEO data, a python script to preprocess the data and a file containg processed data for the samples table.
+In my definitions repository I now have files including  my GEO data, a python script (readdata.py) to preprocess the data and a file containg processed data for the samples table.
 The python script is "the easier way to insert the data into my table".
 Still got a few tweaks to make to it.
 For the samples table the data was modified in a text editor, since its content didn't come from the GEO table but the GEO script.
-I don't really know how I did it, but I made a mistake at somepoint whilst trying to upload data to git.
+The sample data was saved in the samples.txt I don't really know how I did it, but I made a mistake at somepoint whilst trying to upload data to git.
 I managed to have copies of all my files in my project rep and my definitions rep.  The other thing I managed to do was